Software-Hardware-Integration-Lab/Documentation/docs/Security-Management/Troubleshooting/Uninstall.md

 ### Server

-1. Delete the `Moot-Host` resource group in Azure.
+1. Delete the `SHI-Host` resource group in Azure.

     !!! note
-        The resource group may have been renamed during deployment, the default name is `Moot-Host`.
+        The resource group may have been renamed during deployment, the default name is `SHI-Host`.

 2. Delete the Server's User Login App Registration from Entra ID:
-`Moot Security Management - User Login`
+`SHI Security Management - User Login`

 3. (Optional) Delete the Server's Orchestration App Registration from Entra ID:
-`Moot Security Management - Server` or `Moot Security Management - Self Host`
+`SHI Security Management - Server` or `SHI Security Management - Self Host`

     !!! note
         The only time step three needs to be done is if you are cleaning up a dev copy or an on-prem hosted version of the app.
 This doesn't need to be done for an Azure hosted copy since a Managed Identity tied to the App Server is used.
         The Managed Identity would have been deleted along with the server host and software in step 1.